Nakweile/openVPN-ubuntu-playbook/README.md

 ---
 OpenVPN Setup Playbook
 ----------------------
-This playbook automates the installation and basic configuration of an OpenVPN server on Ubuntu.
+This playbook automates the installation and basic configuration of an OpenVPN server on Ubuntu 22.04.

 Features
 --------